Cthulhu is calling from the ancient depths — and this time, researchers are only too happy to speak its name.

 The researchers said Sollasina’s existence demonstrates that the sea cucumber skeleton was modified gradually during the assembly of its body plan.

-Publication: Imran A. Rahman, et al., “A new ophiocistioid with soft-tissue preservation from the Silurian Herefordshire Lagerstätte, and the evolution of the holothurian body plan,” Proceedings of the Royal Society B., 2019; doi:10.1098/rspb.2018.2792
+Reference: “A new ophiocistioid with soft-tissue preservation from the Silurian Herefordshire Lagerstätte, and the evolution of the holothurian body plan” by Imran A. Rahman, Jeffrey R. Thompson, Derek E. G. Briggs, David J. Siveter, Derek J. Siveter and Mark D. Sutton, 10 April 2019, Proceedings of the Royal Society B.

 The lead author of the study is Imran Rahman, deputy head of research at the Oxford University Museum of Natural History.
 Other authors are Jeffrey Thompson of University College London, David Siveter of the University of Leicester, Derek Siveter of Oxford, and Mark Sutton of Imperial College London.